top of page

 • We ask for all participants to contribute towards a tip for the local guiding/support team, we suggest £50 per person.

-• Accommodation will be a mix of communal mountain refuge and Riads with shared toilet facilities & basic showers.
+• Accommodation will be a mix of Berber guest house, communal mountain refuge with shared toilet facilities & basic showers, and hotel.

 • Food during the trip will be a variety of local Moroccan cuisine.
 Expect tagines, cous cous, pasta, meat, fish, vegetables, salad & fruit.